-Has Your HSRs’ or Committee Members’ Term of Office Expired?
+Has Your HSRs’ or HSC Members’ Term of Office Expired?

 It is just over 6 years ago that the NSW WHS Act came into force.
 Since then, HSRs and Committee members have been elected under the requirements of the WHS Act.
 But their term of office is limited – if they want to stay in that position when their term of office has expired they should be re-elected.

 HSRs are elected for a period of 3 years at which time another election for the position of HSR for that workgroup has to be held - (Section 64 WHS Act).

 The NSW WHS Act came into force on 1/1/2012.
 So for example, if a HSR was elected in 2012 then that HSR should have been re-elected 3 years later in 2015 if they wanted to stay as the HSR.
 Another example; if an HSR was elected in 2015 they have to be re-elected 3 years later in 2018 when their term of office expires.

 No. A PCBU must not unreasonably delay the election of a HSR (clause 19 WHS Regulations - Maximum penalty – an individual $3,600, a corporation $18,000).

 a worker is eligible for election only if they are a member of the work group.
 (Section 60 WHS Act)

 the existing HSR can be re-elected.
 (Section 64 WHS Act)

 a worker is not eligible if they have been disqualified under Section 65 of the WHS Act, from being a HSR.
 (Section 60 WHS Act)

 Only the members of a workgroup can vote for a HSR candidate for their workgroup.
 (Section 62 WHS Act)